 Game 2 :

 If you haven't got the strength or time to think up clues, another idea is to put a number on a piece of paper in each plastic egg.
-Hide them all round the garden or house.
-Each team has to rush and collect as many eggs as they can or you can give them a set number.
-You could also hide one special Easter egg (paint it golden for example) which could be worth a bonus.
+Hide them all round the yard or house.
+Each team has to rush and collect as many as they can or you can give them a set number.
+You could also hide one special egg (paint it golden for example) which could be worth a bonus.

 Equipment : Magazines, scissors, cuddly toy bunny